Your journey to reading an exciting western frontier era story begins here.

-I won’t replace Louis L’Amour or Zane Grey but I’m very happy to write each eBook and offer it to you.
+I won’t replace Louis L’Amour or Zane Grey, but I’m very happy writing each eBook and offering it to you.

 These authors have influenced what and how I write: Louis L’Amour, Zane Grey, Larry McMurtry, Laura Ingalls Wilder and James Fenimore Cooper.